RoyalUr/RoyalUr-Python/README.md

 - Whether landing on a rosette grants an extra roll.
 - Whether capturing a piece grants an extra roll.

+# 🔧 Developing the library

+This library is using [Poetry](https://python-poetry.org) as a dependency-management platform.
+You can follow the instructions on their site to install poertry on your system and when you are ready:

+`poetry install --with dev` as to set yourself up to develop.

+When the dependencies have been installed, use `poetry shell` as to use the virtualenv and start developing.

 # 📝 License
 This library is licensed under the MIT license.